 In addition to sanctions by the School of Law, a contract violation can result in having to pay the vendors for the services misused at commercial rates.
 Moreover, violators are likely to lose their privileges to use LEXIS and WESTLAW as students.
 A pattern of violations at our school could result in the vendors canceling our contracts, which would have a devastating impact on all students and faculty.

 Your employer should not put pressure on you to use your academic passwords for your job.
-This would put you in violation of your agreement with Lexis/Westlaw and violation of the School of Law Student Disciplinary Code.
+This would put you in violation of your agreement with Lexis/Westlaw Edge and violation of the School of Law Student Disciplinary Code.

 In some states, the attorney could be found to have violated professional ethics.
 See the Utah State Bar Ethics Advisory Opinion No. 2011-03 on the unethical practice of attorneys asking law students to use their academic Lexis and Westlaw Edge accounts to conduct legal research for work.